-In our first leaflet "BACK ON THE ROAD", we saw how important it is to check the condition of our vehicle, particularly with the current MOT exemption.
+In our first leaflet "BACK ON THE ROAD", we saw how important it is to check the condition of our vehicle.
 We also looked at the main reasons people are killed or seriously injured on our roads, known as the "FATAL 4".
 So what else should we consider as an older driver and why is it important?